Sanofi-Public/MIPHEI-ViT/README.md

 <ul>
   <li>
-    The MIPHEI-ViT model weights can be downloaded from
+    The MIPHEI-ViT model weights can be downloaded from the release.
+You can also visit MIPHEI-ViT card on
     <a href="https://huggingface.co/Estabousi/MIPHEI-vit" target="_blank">
       <img src="https://huggingface.co/front/assets/huggingface_logo-noborder.svg" alt="Hugging Face" height="24" style="vertical-align: middle;" />
       Hugging Face